silgenius/Talkify/api/README.md

 ## Usage

-To start the Talkify API server, run `pythonapp.py` in the `api` folder.
+To start the Talkify API server, run `python3 -m app.py` in the `api` folder.

 ## Documentation